genesiscommunitysuccess/docs/versioned_docs/version-2022.3/04_web/05_micro-front-ends/04_foundation-entity-management.md

 ## Introduction

 The Entity Management micro-front-end is used to connect to a resource on the back end and manage it from the front end.
 Handlers can be set up for create, update, and delete events; after adding an event, a button appears to perform the action.
-There is a list of pre-defined events and resources to manage, but you can manage custom resources that you create on the back-end too.
+There is a list of pre-defined events and resources to manage, but you can also manage custom resources that you create on the back end.

 :::tip
 The buttons are conditionally accessed, based on the specified events.
 For example, if the current user is only able to edit the entities, then you should only set the edit event on the entity-manager - you need to conditionally set the events based on user authorisations.